ayushd718/ayushd718.github.io/content/about.md

 ---
 # Hello!

 I'm Ayush, and I'm currently a PhD candidate in the [Cancer Biology](https://www.sloankettering.edu/gerstner/cancer-biology) program at [GSK/MSKCC](https://www.sloankettering.edu/gerstner).
-I'm currently rotating in the [Chodera Lab](https://www.choderalab.org/), where I'm looking into using molecular dynamics simulations to understand the effects of mutations in cancer relevant kinases.
+I'm currently a joint student in the [Chodera](https://www.choderalab.org/) and [Lareau](https://clareaulab.com/) labs, where I'm using molecular dynamic and protein design methods to design binders for new classes of cancer therapeutics.
+My prior rotations at MSKCC were in the Zhao, Dar, and Lima labs where I used protein structure prediction to explore protein-protein and protein-ligand interactions.

 Prior to starting my PhD, I obtained my Master's degree in [Molecular and Structural Biology](https://biol.ethz.ch/en/studies/master/master-degree-majors/structural-biology-and-biophysics.html) at [ETH Zürich](https://ethz.ch/en.html) as an [ESOP Scholar](https://ethz-foundation.ch/en/projects/topics/talents/esop/?gclid=Cj0KCQjwusunBhCYARIsAFBsUP8q6UQowaPqw-7tM-FUJn_Ox5jk2iavhWtHubO_WKrXyYrOjJcwV8saAm9EEALw_wcB).
 My thesiswork was conducted in the [Riniker Lab](https://riniker.ethz.ch/),where I worked with cyclic peptides, specifically exploring their potential as therapeutics and antibiotics using molecular dynamics simulations.